 Kardelen, who has been reelected, will continue her Ph.D. program at American University.
 Kardelen expresses immense gratitude to TPF and the Sena Eken Schieber Scholarship and notes, “I am deeply thankful for the Sena Eken Schieber Scholarship and to TPF for their invaluable support during my doctoral pursuit in Economics.
 I am able to fulfill my biggest dream, and for that, I shall remain eternally grateful.
 Thanks to the Sena Eken Scholarship, women from Turkey, despite the inherent gender disparities in the field of Economics, have the opportunity to study in world-class institutions and assume influential positions in society.
 I draw endless inspiration from the remarkable legacy of Sena Eken Schieber, whose trailblazing accomplishments fuel my motivation and bolster my determination to succeed in my academic and professional endeavors.
 Once again, I want to thank the Sena Eken Schieber Award and George Schieber for their support.”

 Sıla, who has been reelected, continues her studies at Cornell University and is humbled to be reselected states, “Sena Eken Schieber Economics Award provided me with the lifetime opportunity of attending an Ivy League school and having access to an academic and social environment beyond my dreams.
-Forever indebted to TPF and Sena Eken Schieber’s legacy, I hope to become an accomplished professional and give continuous support to the young and bright women of Anatolia, just as I have received along my journey.”
+I am forever indebted to TPF and Sena Eken Schieber’s legacy, and I hope to become an accomplished professional and give continuous support to the young and bright women of Anatolia, just as I have received along my journey.”

 Esra Krause, Sena’s niece and selection committee member, welcomed this year’s recipients, Ayşe Nur, Elif, Kardelen, and Sıla, to the Sena Eken Scholarship with pleasure.
 “Congratulations to the 2023 scholarship awardees!
 We have, yet again, a group of strong, smart, and determined young women.
 Wishing you all the best in your new adventures,” notes Esra.